Dawn’s Law Office

 That was back when “moving your office home” was interpreted as dropping out, but for her, that couldn’t have been further from the truth.
 She wrote her first law book in 1996 from that home office at night after spending her days in court.
 Her second child was still in diapers when it was published.
 Her oldest is now married and well into her 20’s and Dawn’s office is still on her farm in East Knox County.

-The farm office is the primary worksite for her staff, Angi Cameron, Paralegal/Office Manager, and where you will find Dawn when she is not in court, teaching, or in off-site meetings.
+The farm office was the primary worksite for her staff, Angi Newsome, Paralegal/Office Manager, and where you would find Dawn when she was not in court, teaching, or in off-site meetings.
+Office now closed.

 office hours and policy